exothink/eXoCAN/README.md

 * **Single Wire Mode**
 Single wire can be used in two ways:

   i.
 With Stm32f1 weak internal pull up resistors.
 This mode should only be used for development, experimentation or possibly on-board communication.
-The internal pull ups are nominal 40K ohm resistors and increases noise susceptibilty and limits speed.
+The internal pull ups are nominal 40K ohm resistors, this increases noise susceptibilty and limits speed.

     ii.
-Single wire with an external pull up resistor in the range of 600 to 1000 ohms will yield better high-speed performance and noise immunity.
+Single Wire with an external pull up resistor in the range of 600 to 1000 ohms will yield better high-speed performance and noise immunity.
 Although single wire may work when connected to a true differential CAN bus, it will unbalance the bus and reduce it's effectiveness.

 * **Endianness**
 The default endian of the stm32f1 is little.
 This may cause problems on an existing bus with data types larger than byte.
 You may find the bytes of these larger types are reversed.